kiegroup/droolsjbpm-contributed-experiments/jbpm-seldon-prediction-service/README.md

 Note that the Seldon URL just refers to the hostname, it does not include any endpoint.

+#### Confidence threshold

 The confidence threshold can similarly be set using the key `org.jbpm.task.prediction.service.seldon.confidence_threshold` either on a `seldon.properties` file, as a Java system property or as a `-D` parameter.

 The concrete service implementation can get or change the threshold at runtime using the `.getConfidenceThreshold()` or `.setConfidenceThreshold()` respectively.

+#### Connection properties

+The prediction service connection timeout and connection pool size can be configured using the following keys (as above, either in `seldom.properties`, as system properties or as a parameter) using the respective keys:

+* `org.jbpm.task.prediction.service.seldon.timeout` , which expects a `long` with the connection timeout duration in milliseconds
+* `org.jbpm.task.prediction.service.seldon.connection_pool_size`, which expects an `int` with the connection pool size

  ## Installation